 Customer’s immediately feel a connection when you are able to make their design personal to them.
 And what better way to do this than by creating a carefully curated gallery wall which is unique to them and makes a dull wall interesting.
 Take the time to find out about your customer’s lifestyle and interests and design a gallery wall that is relevant to them.
 You can even use 2020 Fusion to create bespoke pictures, personal to the household you are designing for, by incorporating digital images of the children or the family pet in your kitchen wall decor!

 Wall treatments can be used to make a room appear different – brighter, bigger, longer, traditional… The list goes on.

 For a rustic yet refined look how about including a stone wall finish in your design.
 Different finishes and styles are available and, contrary to popular belief, cooker hoods and shelves can be hung securely from stone.
 Give a narrow galley kitchen a focal point by painting the “end” wall a statement colour.
 A contrasting and vivid hue will draw the eye through the kitchen and make it appear longer.
 Mirrors add light and depth to the room interior so if the room you are designing is small, adding mirrors will expand the space in an instant.
-And, if your customer is after a kitchen with a traditional feel then incorporating wood on the walls can add to the overall effect.
+And, if your customer is after a kitchen with a traditional feel then incorporating wood in the kitchen wall decor can add to the overall effect.
 Wood is often seen as not only brilliantly beautiful, but also traditionally wholesome.

 6. Keeping it practical